ColDog/navigator/README.md

 The default release chart is at [charts/service](charts/service).

-### Checks

-Checks can be submitted for a given release that will be displayed in the UI to give information on a given release and how it's performing.
-These involve a simple name and status subscribed to a check.
-No action is taken by default on the check status, but rather, left up to other tools to take action on.

-### Rollbacks

-Rollback configuration allows for rolling back on failure of a release, if a release fails to successfully roll out across any cluster, or if checks posted for a given release are failing.

-TODO: Add rollback configurations.

 ## API

 The API is available at `/api/v1/` from where you are running it.
 See the main